-Choose from a classic interior design theme, such as Victorian, Georgian, Louis XV, or French provincial.
-Once you choose your theme, you can accent your furniture with appropriate pieces, such as an ottoman, oriental rug, or large floor lamp.
+Choose from a classic interior design theme, such as Victorian, Georgian, Louis XV, or French Provincial.
+Once you choose your theme, you can accent your furniture with appropriate pieces, such as an ottoman, an oriental rug, or a large floor lamp.

 Traditional living rooms have a fireplace.
 They’re typically either in the center of the main wall or positioned as a corner fireplace.
 If you want to have a traditional living room, the easiest way is by creating a formal living room space.
 Choose a furniture arrangement that features a vintage couch and two armchairs with a coffee table between them.
 You’ll also want to have a large area rug with a traditional pattern, such as an oriental variant.
 The furniture that you choose should not be large or overstuffed, but also avoid a structured, sleek pattern like minimalist furniture.
 They’re typically on legs and have some ornamentation, such as scrollwork or other detailing on the frame.

-Don’t be afraid to choose furniture that’s a bold pattern or a bright color.
+Don’t be afraid to choose furniture that has a bold pattern or a bright color.
 Many traditional living room furniture pieces would be royal blue, emerald green, or ruby red.
 They could also feature a strong floral pattern, stripes, or plaid.

 Coordinate your furniture pieces.
 You don’t want them all boldly patterned.
 Choose one piece for the pattern, then choose other furniture pieces with a solid color to match.